-We are committed to proactively managing our business to reduce our GHG and methane intensities and limit the adverse environmental impact of our operations.
+We are committed to proactively managing our business to reduce our GHG and methane intensities while minimizing or eliminating the environmental impacts of our operations.

-Our GHG / Methane Reduction Team is comprised of Operations and HSSE leadership and their experienced management staff across different functional groups.
-The GHG / Methane Reduction Team meets quarterly to analyze and determine:
+Our GHG/Methane Reduction team is comprised of Operational and HSSE leadership, as well as a multidisciplinary group of technical experts from across the organization.
+The GHG/Methane Reduction team meets quarterly to analyze and determine: